EQCodes/cfg-groupproject/ProjectReport/ProjectReport.md

 Additionally, we included a couple of things that were not in our MVP but add value to our app, including:
 <ul>
-<li> alt text on images and ids on form input for accessibility
+<li> alt text on images and ids on form input for accessibility.
 <li> a 'Page not found' page which is displayed if the user tries to visit a page that does not exist.
-<li> a modal alert box that warns a user when they are about to delete their entire list
+<li> a modal alert box that warns a user when they are about to delete their entire list.
 </ul>

 <p>Further features and extensions that we would have liked to have implemented:</p>
 <ul>
-<li> Creating a log in system for users that connects to Firebase Firestore
+<li> Creating a log in system for users that connects to Firebase Firestore.
-<li> Editing the names of individual list items, categories & list details after creation
+<li> Editing the names of individual list items, categories & list details after creation.
 <li> Sort items based on whether they have been completed or not.
 <li> Connect to a weather API for the trip destination to display the current weather forecast.
 <li> Option for user to create a ‘favourites’ or ‘basics’ list that can be copied over for each trip so they always have their essentials.
 <li> Suggest items to pack based on weather e.g. umbrella if raining, suncream if over certain temperature, jacket if below a certain temperature.
 <li> Holiday destination or type of holiday to impact the images on the web page.
 <li> Drag & drop or move around list items on the page.
-<li> Optimisation of the app for mobile devices
+<li> Optimisation of the app for mobile devices.
 </ul>